 Sliding glass doors in Phoenix are best served by interior shutters.
 Shutters protect your privacy, control lighting, won’t sway like vertical blinds or drapes, and can even outlast than the sliding door itself.
 If you’ve already decided on sliding door shutters, the only other thing to decide is what kind of shutters would work best for your sliding doors.

-Bypass Shutters For Sliding Doors In Phoenix
+Bypass Shutters For Glass Doors In Phoenix

 The more prevalent of the two sliding glass door shutter options is bypass shutters.
 For bypass shutters, multiple shutter panels slide on a track mounted above your sliding door.
-The shutter panels are offset so one panel slides in front of the other for easy operation of the door.
+The shutter panels are offset so one-panel slides in front of the other for easy operation of the door.
 Or if the sliding door has room to the side, the track can extend beyond the door to let the shutter completely slide to the side.

 Bi-fold Shutters For Sliding Glass Doors In Phoenix